kubeslice-ent/egs-sdk/docs/gpr_template_binding.md

 ## 🔗 Reference from Main README

-To reference this file from your main `README.md`, add:
+To reference this doc, add this line to your `README.md`:

 ```markdown
 ## GPR Template Bindings API 📦

 For full usage instructions, visit the [GPR Template Bindings Documentation](docs/gpr_template_binding.md).
 ```

+---